Operation Clean-up: Continuation of the operation

-Halt and legacy
+Halt and Aftermath

 Ending in 1994, the period is regarded as the bloodiest period in Karachi's history, with thousands killed or gone missing in the fighting.
 In May 1995, arm clashes again broke out between the MQM and the Sindh Police managed by the PPP.
 Benazir Bhutto's steps towards the counterinsurgency did, however, bring some calm in Karachi by the spring of 1996.
 Over this issue, Murtaza Bhutto was notably gunned down in a police encounter with the Sindh Police.
-Within seven-week, President Farooq Leghari dismissed the government of Benazir Bhutto, primarily charging the issue of Murtaza Bhutto and the killings of MQM workers.
-MQM again participated well in 1997 general elections and redemonstrated its political leverage in the parliament.
+Within seven-weeks, President Farooq Leghari dismissed the government of Benazir Bhutto, primarily charging the issue of Murtaza Bhutto and the killings of MQM workers.
+MQM again participated well in 1997 general elections and re-demonstrated its political leverage in the parliament.
 Furthermore, the program came to its final halt in end years of 1996 after the dismissal of Benazir Bhutto's government.